Version Date: 2021

 State, Regional and National Importance

-The University of Illinois at Urbana-Champaign is a land grant institution that has been collecting agricultural titles since 1867.
+The University of Illinois at Urbana-Champaign is a land-grant institution that has been collecting agricultural titles since 1867.
 Several private agricultural collections have been given to the University over the years.
 Most noteworthy are a nearly complete set of USDA publications given by Samuel Insull in 1919 and a personal collection given by the former Dean of Agriculture, Henry Perly Rusk.
-Today the University of Illinois continues these collections via the depository library system (the University of Illinois benefits from two federal depository designations), by exchanges, and by extensive purchases.
+Today the University of Illinois continues these collections by extensive purchases with state, endowment, and gift funds.

 Location of Materials